-- CDK2, which drives cell cycle transition and is activated by cyclin E. - CDK9 regulates transcription of certain genes through phosphorylation of RNA polymerase II c-terminal domain Ser2, blocking new mRNA.
-MCL1 mRNA and protein are labile (rapidly turned over).
-Blocking CDK9-dependent transcription quickly leads to loss of MCL1 protein, resulting in apoptosis in MCL1-dependent cancer cells.
-Labile proteins rapidly depleted by short CDK9 inhibitor exposure include MCL1, MYCN, MYC, MYB, BCL2A1 and MDM2. - o MCL1 is overexpressed in many types of cancer acting as a survival and drug resistance mechanism. - MYC proto-oncogenes encode MYC family proteins which are overexpressed in over 50% of human cancers often via gene amplification.
-MYC proteins are transcriptional regulators which promote cancer cell growth and survival by increasing the expression of target genes involved in cell metabolism and growth. - Multiple studies show that knockdown of MCL1 and/or MYC lead to cancer cell death and resensitization to drug treatment.
+- CDK2/cyclin E drives cell cycle transition: - The cyclin dependent kinase inhibitor 2A (CDKN2A) gene encodes two tumor suppressor proteins p16INK4A and p14ARF. p16INK4A inhibits the activity of CDK4/6 and p14ARF inhibits MDM2-mediated degradation of p53.
+CDKN2A gene mutations or deletions can lead to decreased function of p16INK4A and p14ARF and are associated with cancer development.
+Loss of CDK4/6 inhibition by p16INK4A can dysregulate G1 phase cell cycle control which could be restored via CDK2 inhibition.
+For example, in CDKN2A mutant cancer cells activity of the approved CDK4/6 inhibitor drug abemaciclib is limited by CDK2 bypass of CDK4/6i (Gong, Cancer Cell 2017).
+Loss of p53 activation by p14ARF also contributes to cancer development, and may be countered by suppressing MDM2 expression via CDK9 inhibition. - The cyclin dependent kinase inhibitor 2B (CDKN2B) gene encodes p15 INK4B and inhibits the activity of CDK4/6.
+Loss of function of CDKN2B can lead to potentially uncontrolled cell cycle progression which can lead to tumor growth. - Hypothesis generating data from fadraciclib Phase 1 studies suggest that CDKN2A and/or CDKN2B abnormalities are potential cancer vulnerabilities which can be exploited by a CDK2/9 inhibitor, like fadraciclib.
+We intend to test this hypothesis in patient cohorts during the proof of concept stage of our Phase 1/2 CYC065-101 study. - CDK9/cyclin T regulates transcription of certain genes through phosphorylation of RNA polymerase II C-terminal domain Ser2.
+MCL1 mRNA and protein are labile (turn over rapidly).
+Transient blocking of CDK9-dependent transcription leads quickly to loss of MCL1 protein, resulting in apoptosis in MCL1-dependent cancer cells.
+Labile proteins rapidly depleted by short exposure to a CDK2/9 inhibitor, such as fadraciclib, include MCL1, MYCN, MYC, MYB, BCL2A1 and MDM2. - o MCL1 is overexpressed in many types of cancer acting as a survival and drug resistance mechanism. - MYC proto-oncogenes encode MYC family proteins which are overexpressed in over 50% of human cancers often via gene amplification.
+MYC proteins are transcriptional regulators which promote cancer cell growth and survival by increasing the expression of target genes involved in cell metabolism and growth. - o Multiple studies show that knockdown of MCL1 and/or MYC lead to cancer cell death and resensitization to drug treatment.